hawkeye02/Workshop-DonkeyTracker/Step-01/README.md

-# Step 1: Storing Data in DynamoDB
+# Step 1: Persisting Data in DynamoDB Table

 Log in to the **[AWS Console](https://console.aws.amazon.com)** and navigate to **DynamoDB**.
 In the top right pick a region that offers all the services we need for this workshop, i.e. **DynamoDB**, **Lambda**, **API Gateway** and **S3**.
 Oregon, aka us-west-2, would be a good choice.
 For an overview which service is available in what region check out [this page](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/).